Picture of a corporate boardroom

 Consider a Grant Approval Committee

-With the flexibility provided under the amended code, companies may want to consider whether the CEO is the best person to approve equity grants.
+Currently, at most companies where authority to approve grants has been delegated to in-house personnel, the delegate is most commonly the CEO.
+With the flexibility provided under Delaware law, companies may want to consider whether the CEO is the best person to approve equity grants.
 I personally like the idea of establishing a committee of in-house personnel to approve grants, perhaps even a cross-departmental committee consisting of high-ranking personnel from HR, accounting/finance, and legal.

 When more authority is granted to delegates, the potential for improprieties increases.
 Although establishing an approval committee isn’t a foolproof solution, it builds additional controls into the approval process that can help mitigate this risk.